Accounting Act

 9. Statement of increase and decrease of fixed liabilities

-10. Statement of operating cost
+10. Statement of operating costs

 11. Income statement